 How to ask for a C-section – even if you feel pressured not to

-Women should be able to make informed and supported choices, as midwives and doctors tell Lisa Salmon.
+Women are still being refused C-sections – how to ask for one even if you feel pressured not to

+NICE guidelines say women should have a choice in how they deliver their baby

+Around a third of babies in the UK are born by caesarean, according to latest NHS data, and around half of these surgeries are planned.

 There is now a glimmer of hope – a parliamentary inquiry into birth trauma, launched this week, has called for a national plan to improve maternity care, claiming women are often “treated as an inconvenience” and calling for women’s choices about giving birth to be “respected”.